huxiangjs/hoozz_play_android/README.md

 Hoozz Play is a fun application through which all supported hardware will be used.

+This is a sub-repository, and the main repository is located at [Hoozz Play](https://github.com/huxiangjs/hoozz_play)

 ## How to build?

 This application is created based on Flutter, so you need to choose a version of the Flutter development environment to build.
 You can refer to the following versions: